wmnsk/go-gtp/README.md

 ```

 *Note for MacOs users*: the first time you run any test, make sure to execute `./mac_local_host_enabler.sh` you will find at [examples/utils](examples/utils).
-You will have to run the script again after each reboot
+You will have to run the script again after each reboot.

 ## Supported Features

-Note that "supported" means that the package provides helpers which makes it easier to handle.
+Note that "supported" means that the package provides helpers that make it easier to handle.
 In other words, even if a message/IE is not marked as "Yes", you can make it work with some additional effort.

 Your contribution is welcome to implement helpers for all the types, of course!